9magnets/HopePoint/readme.md

 7) If you need to change your location from Point Hope to a different city or if the app does not automatically set your city, go into Xcode's Debug menu.
 Once in the Debug menu, scroll down to Simulate Location, and select a different city or add a new GPX file to the workspace.
 We've included our common test cities inside the workspace's Supporting Files.

 8) Do you need to have your device continue to fake your location while not connected to Xcode?
-This was crucial for us, as we often had to do testing and spoof our iOS device's location when not connected for user testing.
+This was crucial for us, as we often had to spoof our iOS device's location when not connected to a computer for user testing.
 To have your device continue to spoof location when not connected to your computer, DO NOT stop the project in Xcode and instead just disconnect your device from your computer's USB port.
 You should receive an error from Xcode that device connection has been lost.
 This is expected, just hit OK.

 9) Your device should continue to report Point Hope, Alaska in location services for a significant period of time, potentially as long as until the iPhone, iPad, or Apple TV is restarted.
 Take note of this, if you go to use your device for directions, mapping, or any other third-party app that uses location services, as your device will be inaccurate and may cause you some headache.
 For example, if your device clock is set to change automatically based upon your current location, your device will soon change it's clock to match the Alaska Time Zone.